 And I completely understood why filling up pages with words was not valued.
 Nothing is worse than paying for a service that doesn’t produce results.

 When writers charge low fees for content writing that doesn’t persuade prospects to take action, two dangerous things happen:

 - It’s difficult to support yourself through your writing services.

 If a client thinks that the money they paid you was a waste because they didn’t make it back in sales, they’ll view you as interchangeable with any other writer — and there’s probably someone else who charges even less than you for a comparable lack of results.

-    This situation perpetuates the cycle of writers thinking that making a living off of their craft is unrealistic and businesses devaluing writers because they aren’t familiar with the power of the right words.
+Writers end up thinking that making a living off of their craft is unrealistic and businesses devalue writers because they aren’t familiar with the power of the right words.

 To end the disappointing cycle, you need to offer the proper balance of content marketing and copywriting.

 Once I learned about copywriting, my writing business benefitted in two main ways:

 - I was able to write copy that persuaded people to hire me.

 - I had a skill set that justified competitive rates and delivered a return on investment for clients.